-A great example of a Grade II listed Victorian Park, Locke Park is in Historic England’s Register of ‘Parks and Gardens of Special Historic Interest’.
+A great example of a Victorian Park, Locke Park is Grade II listed in Historic England’s Register of ‘Parks and Gardens of Special Historic Interest’.

 Locke Park is named after the renowned railway engineer Joseph Locke (1805-60), who was brought up in Barnsley.
 Joseph Locke’s widow, Phoebe, gave High Stile Field to the town on 24 April 1861 for a park in memory of her husband and as part of her husband’s final wishes.

-Joseph Locke ranked alongside Robert Stephenson and Isambard Kingdom Brunel as one of the major pioneers of railway development.
+Joseph Locke is ranked alongside Robert Stephenson and Isambard Kingdom Brunel as one of the major pioneers of railway development.

 Apprenticed to George Stephenson, Joseph Locke was the driver of ‘The Rocket’ steam locomotive in the Rainhill Trials.
 He was actively involved in planning and building many railways in England, Scotland and indeed Europe, including Sheffield to Manchester through the Woodhead tunnel only ten miles away from Locke Park.

 A listed bronze statue by Baron Carlo Marochetti commemorates Joseph Locke in Locke Park.
 It was unveiled by Lord Alfred Paget on 18 January 1866.